Utility stocks often get labelled as boring and ‘plain-vanilla,’ but dividend investors know the true power behind these compounders.

 This is a global portfolio of renewable energy projects that span North America, South America, Europe, and Asia.

-BEP.UN pays a generous annualized dividend yield of 3.46% that is paid out every quarter to shareholders.
+BEP.UN pays a generous annualized dividend yield of 4.79% that is paid out every quarter to shareholders.
+Over the past two decades, it has grown its dividend at a CAGR of 6.0% annually.

 4. Algonquin Power and Utilities (TSE:AQN)